beatbit1/.github/profile/README.md

 # BeatBit

-BeatBit is a decentralized music platform revolutionizing the way creators and fans interact with music.
-By leveraging blockchain technology, BeatBit enables creators to release tracks as NFTs, engage fans in unique ways, and democratize the music production process.
+BeatBox is a decentralized music platform revolutionizing the way creators and fans interact with music.
+By leveraging blockchain technology, BeatBox enables creators to release tracks as NFTs, engage fans in unique ways, and democratize the music production process.
 Fans can stake tokens to mine NFTs, participate in remix competitions, and earn rewards from album liquidity pools.
 Built on the BNB Chain, BeatBit integrates Thena for governance and Sonorous for enhancing the music experience.

 ## Table of Contents